News outlets challenge Maryland online ad law

-GREENBELT, Md. — News outlets are challenging a Maryland law meant to fight foreign meddling in online political advertising because they say it creates unfair burdens on media sites that publish such ads.
+GREENBELT, Md. — News outlets filed a lawsuit on Friday challenging a Maryland law meant to fight foreign meddling in online political advertising because they say it creates unfair burdens on media sites that publish such ads.

 The Maryland-Delaware-D.C.
-Press Association and several newspapers filed the lawsuit Friday challenging the constitutionality of the law passed in April.
+Press Association and several newspapers, including The Washington Post and The Baltimore Sun, filed the federal lawsuit challenging the constitutionality of the legislation passed in April.
+The law went into effect without the signature of the governor, who had concerns about its requirements.

-They say the law infringes on free speech with required statements about political ads.
-It also says the law includes onerous requirements for them to turn over data on ad buyers to election officials.
+The challengers argue the law infringes on free speech because it requires them to publish information about political ad buyers.
+The newspapers also say the law includes onerous requirements for them to make data on ad buyers available to election officials on request.

+The lawsuit states that “there is a stark difference between requiring speakers to disclose who they are and the source of their funding, and imposing that burden on newspapers and other Internet publishers, especially in the circumstances here.”

 The plaintiffs asked for an expedited court schedule because they say the state won’t delay the rules while the lawsuit plays out.

-A spokeswoman for state Attorney General Brian Frosh declined comment, and so did the office of the administrator of the Maryland Board of Elections.
+A spokeswoman for state Attorney General Brian Frosh declined comment on the lawsuit, as did the office of the administrator of the Maryland Board of Elections.
+Both are named as defendants.

+Supporters of the measure said it was the first of its kind in the country because of the powers it gave the attorney general and elections officials.
+New York also enacted a measure this year to increase transparency for online political ads.

+A sponsor of the law, Maryland Delegate Alonzo Washington, had argued in February that the law would provide greater accountability and transparency for ads on social media platforms.
+He cited online political ad buys linked to Russia during the 2016 election cycle.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.